t2v/play2-auth/README.md

 For example, a Social networking application has a function to edit messages.

-It should be possible for a user to edit their own messages and impossible for that user to edit other people's messages.
+A user must be able to edit their own messages but not other people's messages.

 To achieve this you could define `Authority` as a `Function`: